LinkedIn: Your More Than Capable Business Partner

 Use the application as an industry monitoring tool

-LinkedIn also offers you the capability of keeping an eye on influencers and industry changes.
+LinkedIn also offers you the ability to keep an eye on influencers and industry changes.
 By connecting with or following industry leaders, you can maintain a grasp on hot topics and trends that can inform your content, in-person conversations, and business decisions.

 Let’s go back to the hospitality example above.
-If you’re interested in doing business with Marriott International, you might decide to follow the company page, as well as its CEO, Arne Sorenson.
+If you’re interested in doing business with Marriott International, you might decide to follow the company page, as well as its CEO, Anthony Capuano.

 This allows you to see what the company deems important and what the CEO is involved in.
 Has he been honored in any way?
 Did he give his own views on the future of the industry 20 years down the road?

 In addition, LinkedIn has now fully vested in using hashtags to index content.
-So, you can also search and follow hashtags like #HotelTrends, #HotelRevenue, or even #ArneSorenson.
-Likewise, if…no, no…when you produce content and include hashtags, others can use them to find your posts or articles.
+So, you can also search and follow hashtags like #HotelTrends, #HotelRevenue, or even #AnthonyCapuano.
+Likewise, when you produce content and include hashtags, others can use them to find your posts or articles.

 Linkedin can open your business to so many growth opportunities.
 But in order to take advantage, you’ve got to be there and be active.

-Facebook, Instagram, and Twitter are great, but LinkedIn, if utilized correctly, can work as your long-term business partner!
+Facebook, Instagram, and Twitter are great!
+But LinkedIn, if utilized correctly, can work as your long-term, 24-hour, digital business partner!